-The childminder was registered in 1994.
-She lives with her husband in Guisborough.
+The childminder was registered in 1989.
+She lives with her adult daughter in Staindrop.
+She has a pet hamster.
 The whole of the ground floor and the bathroom on the first floor of the childminder's home are used for childminding.
 There is a garden for outdoor play.
-The childminder cares for children on weekdays from 7am to 6pm for 48 weeks of the year.
+The childminder cares for children on weekdays from 8am to 5.30pm for 49 weeks of the year.

 The childminder is registered to care for a maximum of six children under eight years at any one time, of whom no more than three may be in the early years age range.
-She is currently minding four children in this age group.
+She is currently minding three children in this age group.
 She also offers care to children aged over five years to 11 years.
 This provision is registered by Ofsted on the compulsory and voluntary parts of the Childcare Register.
-The childminder collects children from the local school and attends several toddler groups on a regular basis.
+The childminder collects children from the local school and attends toddler groups on a regular basis.